Approx. Time Difference

 Before leaving South Africa, you must pay the balance of any outstanding rent, library, gym, and other charges in full.
 Check with the host university before departing South Africa in case you are assessed fees of which you are unaware.
 If you leave unpaid fees behind, your grades will not be released to UC and you will be responsible for paying these fees directly to the host university even after returning to the U.S.

-If you withdraw or leave early, you cannot expect to receive a refund, and UCEAP is not in a position to negotiate on your behalf.
+If you withdraw early, you cannot expect to receive a refund, and UCEAP is not in a position to negotiate on your behalf.
 Like UC and most other universities, housing deposit refunds depend on the landlord’s ability to fill the vacated apartment if a student leaves earlier than the date outlined in the contract.

 You will find any kind of food you can possibly imagine in South Africa.
 Neighborhood restaurants and local eateries are popular.